zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

 # Backup Service

 The backup service creates regular backups of your Liferay DXP database and Document Library.
-Here, you'll learn how to configure the backup service to your
+These backups include both the database and the full contents of the Liferay image's `LIFERAY_HOME/data` folder.

-needs:
+Here, you'll learn how to configure the backup service to your needs:

 * [Scheduling](#scheduling)
 * [Backup APIs](#backup-apis)